Datasets

 Dataset Tree Table

-The datasets tree table lists datasets in an expandable hierarchical structure with the root dataset first, then each child or non-root parent dataset, and the child datasets of each nested under them.
+The datasets tree table shows an expandable hierarchical structure, starting with the root dataset, then each non-parent or parent and child datasets, with the child datasets nested under each parent dataset.

-Click on any parent dataset to expand the tree table and show nested child datasets.
-Select a dataset to display the dataset widgets for that dataset.
+Click on any parent dataset to expand the tree table to show nested child datasets.

 Dataset Tree Table

-The table includes used and available storage space for that dataset, encryption status (locked, unlocked, or unencrypted), the role of that dataset, and what service uses it (i.e., the system dataset, a share, virtual machine, or application).
+The table of datasets shows used and available storage space for each dataset, encryption status (locked, unlocked, or unencrypted), and dataset usage, such as the services using it (e.g., the system dataset, a share, virtual machine, or application).
+Datasets and zvols have different icons.

 Tree Table Encryption Icons